Please do not reprint or reuse without permission. Contact Mary Boo to request permission.

 Healing Food Anxieties

-“Sam had some hoarding issues, but it didn’t last long.
+While parents can allow a stash if it works for their child, the best way to lessen hoarding behaviors is to lessen anxiety around food.
+Mia adopted two brothers at age five and seven.
+She describes how they reassured the boys, “Sam had some hoarding issues, but it didn’t last long.
 We let it run its course.
 We chose not to have food available to the boys all day and night.
 I didn’t think it would reassure them.
 I fed them regularly and sat and ate with them.
 They pretty quickly learned to trust they would get fed.”

 Tips to Reduce Food Anxiety